wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Custom Menus no longer picking fonticons
 * Bugfix: fix conflict with theme, introduced by using add_theme_support
-* Change: change prefix symposium-toolbar-share for CSS IDs and classes into wpst-share
+* Change: change prefix symposium-toolbar-share into wpst-share, for CSS IDs and classes
 * Bugfix: add a test to check for WP roles before actually using them
-* Change: add two sets to the social fonticons, Share tab
+* Change: Share tab, add two sets of icons to the social fonticons
+* Change: Share tab, add a field for a custom breakpoint below which social icons are hidden

 = 0.31.0. =